CODE OF ETHICS

 GREL Principle of Ethics III

 Individuals shall honour their responsibility to the public by promoting public understanding of the profession, by supporting the development of services designed to fulfill the needs of the public, and by providing accurate information in all communications involving any aspect of the business.

 Individuals shall honour their responsibilities to the profession and their relationships with colleagues, students, and members of other professions and disciplines.

 The preservation of the highest standards of integrity and ethical principles is a vital obligation of any firm or individual connected with the real estate industry.
 Real estate professionals should practice their profession in a way that contributes to the implementation of customs and codes and in compliance with the principles of human dignity, truth, justice and strengthens the confidence of the society.
-The real estate professionals themselves are responsible for these obligations and maintaining professional conduct and behaviour.
-This ensures high standards of behaviour while supporting members in fulfilling their roles in rapidly changing environments.
+The real estate professionals themselves are responsible for these obligations and maintaining professional conduct and behavior.
+This ensures high standards of behavior while supporting members in fulfilling their roles in rapidly changing environments.
 A violation of any rule should not cause action against GREL nor should it create any presumption.
 A violation of a rule will result in a suspended Licence and in extreme cases, the Licence will be revoked.
 The rules are designed to provide guidance to professionals and firms, as well as provide a structure for regulating conduct through disciplinary agencies.
 A violation of a rule may be evidence of a breach in the standard of conduct.
 Through this code, the institution can ensure that the highest standards are consistently maintained among its members.
 All members must commit to uphold and maintain the standards set out in the code, which includes the spirit of the code as well as its written terms, and must agree to comply with all reasonable requests to investigate breaches of the code.
 Members must act in good faith and take all reasonable steps to resolve disputes and breaches of the code before official complaints for breach are made to the Professional Conduct Committee.

 Extension of Code: